 - A homeopathic that’s good for binding oxalates as they detox is Boiron’s Oxalicum Acidum 30C (find it here).

-- Epsom or baking soda detox baths or foot baths can be helpful to reduce symptoms associated with “dumping”.
+- Magnesium baths or foot baths can be helpful to reduce symptoms associated with “dumping”.
 (1.5 cups per bath tub of not overly hot water.
 20 minutes minimum.)

 - If and when you decide to reintroduce a small amount of oxalates to your diet, consider probiotic foods or a good probiotic supplement as part of the process, and do so slowly.
 In animal studies, this method has allowed successful metabolization of oxalates.
 Fermentation of foods, similarly, reduces the oxalate content of foods. (source)

 - Be sure you’re getting enough B1, magnesium and potassium, foods that can be low in the diet otherwise.
 Beans are a good source of vitamin B1, so if you can’t eat beans, consider supplementing.
 (White rice depletes B1.)

 - Consider avoiding vitamin C, which can contribute to oxalate retention and cause the body to create oxalates.